Institute Fellowship Scheme

 - An allowance of up to £5000 to fund travel and subsistence costs whilst undertaking the Fellowship

-- Individual office space in Keele Hall with hot desking IT facilities
+- Office space in Keele Hall and hot desking IT facilities

 - An inspiring and welcoming academic and cultural environment

 Although we cannot undertake to arrange your accommodation for your stay, we can provide advice and contacts to help you find something suitable.
 You are asked to indicate your expected accommodation needs on the application form to enable us in this process.